bitovi/bitops/docs/contributing/development.md

 You can now execute your modified version of BitOps locally to test your changes.

-For example, to test your new `ansible-feature` version of BitOps with an Operations Repo named `ansible-operations-repo` containing an Ansible playbook and other data:
+For example, to test your new `ansible-feature` version of BitOps with an Operations Repo environment named `ansible-operations-repo` containing an Ansible playbook and other data:

 ```
 export AWS_ACCESS_KEY_ID=ABCDEF012345